paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 }
 ```

-Which indicates that the body has failed to be retrieved from the network.
+The `inaccessible` event indicates that the body has failed to be retrieved from the network.

-Alternatively, if the `followSubscriptionId` is dead, then `result` can also be:
+Trying again later might succeed.

+No more event will be generated with this `subscriptionId`.

+### disjoint

 ```json
 {